 Hong Kong police Inspector Louis Kwan Chung-yin said more than 470 people from Hong Kong were victimized last year and about 160 so far this year.
-A U.S. Embassy official said American military personnel were among the victims in the United States.

 Associated Press writer Oliver Teves contributed to this story.